ast-al/rangeless/README.md

   - given a container, passed by value, wraps it as `seq` and delegates to the above.

 Some functions in this library internally buffer elements, as appropriate, with single-pass streaming inputs, whereas `range-v3`, on the other hand, imposes multipass ForwardRange or stronger requirement on the inputs in situations that would otherwise require buffering.
-This makes this library conceptually more similar to UNIX pipelines than to c++ ranges.
+This makes this library conceptually more similar to UNIX pipelines with eager `sort` and lazy `sed`, than to c++ ranges.

 | Operations | Buffering behavior | Laziness |
 | ---------- | ------------------ | -------- |